OpenMined/PySyft/CONTRIBUTING.md

 This can all also be done by running `make install_hooks`

-### Syncing a Forked Repository

-To sync your fork with the OpenMined/PySyft repository please see this [Guide](https://help.github.com/articles/syncing-a-fork/) on how to sync your fork.

 ### Installing PySyft after Cloning Repository

 To install the development version of the package, once the `dev` version of the requirements have been satisified, one should: